steharp/blueprints/readme.md

 ```
 ./launchpad.sh landingzone_vdc_level1 apply
 ```
-Have fun playing with the blueprint an once you are done, you can simply delete the deployement using:
+Have fun playing with the landing zone an once you are done, you can simply delete the deployement using:
 ```
 ./launchpad.sh landingzone_vdc_level1 destroy
 ```
 The foundations will remain on your subscription so next run, you can jump to step 6 directly.
-More details about tranquility can be found in the blueprint folder ./blueprint_tranquility
+More details about the landing zone can be found in the landing zone folder ./landingzone_vdc_level1

 <br/>